-- Surgery in some cases, when bone weakening is present or fractures occur
+- Surgery.
+In some cases, surgery is done when bone weakening is present or fractures occur.

 - Bone grafting.
 A surgical procedure in which healthy bone is transplanted from another part of the body into the affected area.

-If there is no sign of bone weakening or growth of the tumor, your doctor may simply keep close watch on the condition.
+If there is no sign of bone weakening or growth of the tumor, your healthcare provider may simply keep close watch on your condition.
 However, follow-up with repeat X-rays may be needed.
 Some types of enchondromas can develop into cancerous bone tumors later.
-Careful follow-up with a doctor is often recommended.
+Careful follow-up with your healthcare provider is often recommended.

 Key points about enchondromas

-An enchondroma is a type of benign (noncancerous) bone tumor that originates from cartilage.
-An enchondroma most often affects the cartilage that lines the inside of the bones.
+An enchondroma is a type of benign bone tumor that originates from cartilage.
+It is not cancerous.
+It most often affects the cartilage that lines the inside of the bones.